JWicquart/monitoring_workflow/README.md

-# **A workflow to harmonize ecological monitoring data from multiples sources**
+# **A workflow to integrate ecological monitoring data from multiples sources**

 **This repository contains the two case studies presented in the article**:

 Wicquart, J., Planes, S. (2020).
-A workflow to harmonize ecological monitoring data from multiples sources. _Methods in Ecology and Evolution_, in prep.
+A workflow to integrate ecological monitoring data from multiples sources. _Methods in Ecology and Evolution_, in prep.

 **How to download the code?**